Maple Pecan Tart

 - 2 tablespoons unsalted butter, melted, divided

-- 1 tablespoon canola oil, preferably organic
+- 1 tablespoon avocado oil or organic canola oil

 - 3 tablespoons cold water